ShaunakSen/Deep-Learning/GANs/README.md

 - log(D(x)) is the log probability of data
 - log(D(G(z)) is the log probability of the generated samples, where z is the input to the G network, which has a prior probability distribution.  z is the noise distribution, so p(z) is prior on the noise distribution and we sample a data from that noise distribution (NOTE: we are not sampling from the original data)
 - So basically the network G takes an ip: z and turns it into something that resembles the original data to a certain extent.
 Then D takes that output and finally we compute D(G(z))).
+- For example, if G is a DNN, z can be noise given as ip to any layer of a DNN.
+The op of G(z) is the op of the DNN which we want to be realistic
 - Now note that G(z) is a fake data pt.
 So ideally we want D(G(z)) to be low (from the perspective of D).
 So from the perspective of D we want to minimize D(G(z)) → min (log(D(G(z)) → max  negative (log(D(G(z)).
     - log(1-D(G(z)) → log(1) - log(D(G(z)) → -log(D(G(z))
 - Ok so for the 2nd part of the eqn, from the point of view of D, it is trying to maximize it.
 Now similarly G tries to fool D. So it wants D to believe that D(G(z))  is high.
 So it will try to minimize the 2nd part of the equation